Many working Australians are able to choose their own superannuation fund and, as an employer, you will need to ensure that you meet your obligations.

 - Select your default fund

-- Provide eligible employees a Standard Choice Form - download this form to see how to complete Part B if you choose AustralianSuper as your default fund.
+- Provide eligible employees a Standard Choice Form (The attached form shows how to complete Part B if you choose AustralianSuper as your default fund).

 AustralianSuper has developed a range of resources to help you with Choice of Fund.
 They are designed to explain the Choice of Fund legislation and help ensure you meet your obligations.